 The real estate taxes in Portugal are different from your home country

-The following taxes are required for the purchase of real estate in Portugal.
+The following taxes are required for the purchase of Portugal property.

-There are also a number of required documents, such as a NIF (Portuguese tax identification number), and you will also probably find it easier to open a Portuguese bank account.
+There are also a number of required documents, such as a NIF (Portuguese identification tax number), and you will also probably find it easier to open a Portuguese bank account.
+There are several Portuguese banks to choose from, including BBVA, Santander, Bankinter, Banco Best, Banco CTT, and several others.

-It can be difficult to find the information you need on real estate in Portugal
+It can be difficult to find the information you need on Portugal real estate

 While internet searches may yield a lot of information on buying property in Portugal, you will probably find it difficult to find the specific information you need.